ZhangJunQCC/Huckel-Molecular-Orbital-Calculation/README.md

 ```
 Everything should go well.

-## Excutables
+## Executables

-If you do not want to compile `HMO`, you can go to my website to get the excutables.
+If you do not want to compile `HMO`, you can go to my website to get the executables.

 [HMO on my website](http://www.zhjun-sci.com/software-others.php)